 I finally went to bed and slept for a couple of hours before sharing the news with Barbara that I had almost caught him.
 That morning he did meow again around 10am but seemed to be in a different part of the woods, I tried to find him, but as Monte can hide in the house and not be found there seemed little chance of finding him in undergrowth and trees which all seemed to take on an orangey hue.

-Back on Facebook another cat person posted that she was trying to rescue her cat using a humane trap, Sally and I chatted and I remembered a local cat rescue group I had recently been in contact with.
-I messaged the organiser and asked if she had a trap, she did but was reticent to loan it out, worried it might be stolen and used for illicit purposes.
-I replied that I was miles from anywhere and would be there 24 hours a day until Monte was caught.
+Back on Facebook another cat person posted that she was trying to rescue her cat using a humane trap.
+Sally and I chatted and I remembered a local cat rescue group I had been in contact with.
+I messaged the organiser and asked if she had a trap I could borrow.
+A response came back quickly she did have a trap, but she was worried it might be stolen and used for illicit purposes.
+I replied that I was miles from anywhere and would be near the trap 24 hours a day until Monte was caught.

-So, once again my sister trundled down the towpath to her car and drive half an hour to pick up the trap.
-When she returned I couldn’t help but wonder what people would be thinking if they had seen her, first time with large garden loppers and second time with a large trap….
-If Crime Watch were still on TV I have images of her picture taken through a boat window appearing as a ‘suspicious’ character!
+So, once again my sister trundled down the towpath to her car and drove half an hour to pick up the trap.
+When she returned I couldn’t help wonder what people would be thinking if they had seen her.
+First time emerging with large garden loppers and second time with a large trap….
+If Crime Watch were still on TV I envisage images of her taken through a boat window appearing as a ‘suspicious’ character!

-With the trap back at the boat we set it up and decided to set it down in the woods, as Monte had been so nervous of coming to the towpath.
-We ate and around 8.30pm I heard Monte meow again, but he only did it once, and clearly Sally and Barbara thought I was becoming delusional!
+With the trap back at the boat we decided to set it down in the woods, as Monte had been so nervous of coming to the towpath.
+We ate and around 8.30pm and I heard Monte meow again, but he only did it once.
+Clearly Sally and Barbara thought I was becoming delusional!
 I went back into the woods calling, but all was quiet and I began to question my own sanity.
-Sally decided to head back to Hertford, leaving as darkness fell and I continued to call Monte.
+Sally decided to head back to Hertford, leaving as darkness fell and I continued to calling.

 Monte surfaces again

-I hauled the trap back to the towpath, with Monte inside and crying with relief back onto the boat.
+I hauled the trap back to the towpath, with Monte inside and me crying with relief.
 Monte was hungry and thirsty, but apart from that was fine, though perhaps a bit shocked by my hysteria and his being trapped!

 Off we go again

-Next day we set off again, Monte safely stowed in his box, and me jumping at everything but over the past week things have settled and Monte is none the worse for his adventure.
+Next day we set off again, Monte safely stowed in his box, and me jumping at everything.
+However, over the past week things have settled and Monte is none the worse for his adventure.

-Final thanks must go to Barbara a stranger who came to my aid and Monte’s, and of course my sister Sally, who went above and beyond to help find the mighty Mr Montefiore Montague aka Monte Moo.
+Finally, thanks must go to Barbara, a stranger who came to my aid and Monte’s.
+As well as my sister, Sally, who went above and beyond to help find the mighty Mr Montefiore Montague aka Monte Moo.